 Narcissists tear down your self-esteem; leave you swimming in self-doubt.
 It’s how they feel superior.
 As I said, narcissists do this to build their very unstable confidence.

 So, narcissists can never be wrong.
 That’s why you are the brunt of their criticisms.

 No matter how hard you try, you’re never going to get an “I’m sorry” from a narcissist.

 Narcissists can’t feel guilt.
 They’re too brittle.
 There’s a certain degree of sociopathy in narcissistic behavior.
 They disregard and use others to feel good about themselves.

-In fact, it’s common for a narcissist to go off the rails, into a rage, if they don’t get what they want.
+In fact, it’s common for a narcissist to go off the rails, to fly into a rage if they don’t get what they want.
 They’ll turn cold, blame you, demean you, and never apologize.
 It’s not their fault, it’s yours.
 And they’ll do anything to gaslight you into believing this is true.

 Don’t fall into that trap.
 It only hurts you more.
-Don’t get me wrong, though.
-You’ve been hurt.
-It’s important to grieve what you thought you had.
+This is one way that dating a narcissist changes you.
+It hurts you.
+And, it’s important to grieve what you thought you had.
 It is a loss.
 Yet, it’s just as important to see what you didn’t have.
-And, you need to know that it isn’t your fault.
+And, you especially need to know that it isn’t your fault.

 It’s Not Your Fault, But You Feel It Is